micromdm/nanocmd/docs/operations-guide.md

   * `TokenUpdate`: when an enrollment sends a TokenUpdate MDM check-in message.
   * `Enrollment`: when an enrollment enrolls; i.e. the first TokenUpdate message.
   * `CheckOut`: when a device sends a CheckOut MDM check-in message.
+  * `Idle`: when an enrollment sends an Idle command response.
+  * `IdleNotStartedSince`: when an enrollment sends an Idle message and the associated workflow has not been started in the given number of seconds.
+The seconds are provided in the `event_context` string.
 * `workflow`: the name of the workflow.
 * `context`: optional context to give to the workflow when it starts.
+* `event_context`: optional context to give to the event.

 #### FileVault profile template endpoint